 We remember its customs.
 We recognise its highways.
 We all know people there.
 If the past is another country, then each of us is a passport-carrying citizen of that land.

 Nostalgia Central does not say everything there is to say about the 1950s, 1960s, 1970s, 1980s and 1990s, but it touches on everything significant – that is if you believe that the joy of a new Batman episode or the feel of a Raleigh Chopper are at least as important as the annual rate of inflation or the winning majority at an election.
 I certainly do.

 You can use this site like a reference guide, a library, a map, or (if you want to do yourself some permanent damage) it can be read end-to-end like a long, long story.

 Videos at Nostalgia Central are hosted by YouTube.
 Audio files and playlists are streamed from Spotify.
 There are no audio or video media files hosted at Nostalgia Central.

 Nostalgia Central is updated on a daily basis.
 In researching and assembling a website of this size and scope, there will be inevitable inaccuracies or omissions.
 Please report any errors here.

-Thank you for your patronage and support of this site over the past 19 years, and I hope you continue to enjoy your trip in the time machine.
+Thank you for your support of the site over the past two decades, and I hope you continue to enjoy your trip in the time machine.